The Importance of Applications for Business Success

 Finally, independent of application-specific metrics, you must also use a set of indirect metrics.
 Determining why an application is performing poorly means determining the state of multiple intermediate networks comprising the internet path(s) between the end user and the application or between an application and something else.
 (Machine-to-machine performance can matter just as much as user experience!)

 Application performance management (APM) tools exist to help with this.
-They combine broad sets of application performance metrics and infrastructure performance metrics, determining application performance in terms of application transactional throughput and response time.
+They combine broad sets of application, database, server, virtual host, and container performance metrics, determining application performance in terms of application transactional throughput and response time.

 APM tools can offer chronological and relationship-based alignment for metrics and events, allowing IT teams to see what individual infrastructure components were doing when an error or slowdown occurred.
 Additionally, they give IT teams the ability to view what happened before and after an event to see what may have contributed to the issue.
-Better APM tools allow for a seamless marriage (in context) between application-specific performance metrics, end-user experience metrics, and the underlying IT infrastructure performance metrics.
+Better APM tools allow for a seamless marriage (in context) between application-specific performance metrics, end-user experience metrics, and the underlying IT infrastructure performance metrics such as database, server, virtual host, and container.
 Finally, APM tools typically offer analysis capabilities, simplifying the challenges associated with determining application performance using solely infrastructure or indirect metrics.

 In short, APM tools provide IT teams with the information they need to brief business leaders on how their apps are performing and what this means for the business—even when the applications they’re supervising aren’t under their direct control.